Spectrum Brands Holdings (SPB) Short-Term Debt issuances (2016)

 - Quarterly Short-Term Debt issuances fell 221.05% to -$11.5 million in Q2 2016 from the year-ago period, while the trailing twelve-month figure was $6.0 million through Jun 2016, up 105.2% year-over-year, with the annual reading at -$27.5 million for FY2014, 90.83% up from the prior year.

-- Short-Term Debt issuances for Q2 2016 was -$11.5 million at Spectrum Brands Holdings, up from -$55.0 million in the prior quarter.
+- Short-Term Debt issuances was -$11.5 million for Q2 2016 at Spectrum Brands Holdings, up from -$55.0 million in the prior quarter.

-- The five-year high for Short-Term Debt issuances was $323.1 million in Q1 2013, with the low at -$648.0 million in Q3 2013.
+- Over five years, Short-Term Debt issuances peaked at $323.1 million in Q1 2013 and troughed at -$648.0 million in Q3 2013.

-- Over 5 years, Short-Term Debt issuances stood at -$2.1 million in 2012, then skyrocketed by 4733.33% to $97.3 million in 2013, then tumbled by 220.66% to -$117.4 million in 2014, then skyrocketed by 153.66% to $63.0 million in 2015, then crashed by 118.25% to -$11.5 million in 2016.
+- A 5-year view of Short-Term Debt issuances shows it stood at -$2.1 million in 2012, then surged by 4733.33% to $97.3 million in 2013, then crashed by 220.66% to -$117.4 million in 2014, then surged by 153.66% to $63.0 million in 2015, then plummeted by 118.25% to -$11.5 million in 2016.